Updated March 4, 2023

 Difference Between C# Interface and Abstract Class

 C# language has been developed with a concept to make the programming simple, modern, general-purpose programming language.
 It also supports the software engineering principles like strong typing, dynamic checking, and garbage collection.
 C# language has strong features like portability, typing, Metaprogramming, Methods and Functions, Property, memory access, polymorphism, LINQ and functional programming.

 C# has a common type system that divides into two parts: Reference type and value type.
 In C#, boxing is used for converting a value type object to a value of the corresponding reference type.
 Boxing is Implicit in C#.
-Unboxing is referred as converting a value of reference type object into the value of value type.
+Unboxing is referred to as converting a value of reference type object into the value of value type.
 C# requires an explicit type cast for unboxing.

 C# provides full support for object-oriented concepts that are Encapsulation, Abstraction, Inheritance, and Polymorphism.
 In C#, classes are defined that defines the structure of program and fields.
 A class is mainly made up of three things that are a name, attributes, and operations.
 Objects are referred to as instances of classes, which helps in accessing the methods and fields of the class.

 In C#, Encapsulation refers to bind the member function and data member into a single class.
-The class encapsulates the set of methods, properties, and attributes of its functionalities to other class.
+The class encapsulates the set of methods, properties, and attributes of its functionalities to other classes.
 In C#, polymorphism can be achieved using method overloading and method overriding.
-It is also referred to as static polymorphism (Compile time) and dynamic polymorphism (Runtime).
+It is also referred to as static polymorphism (Compile-time) and dynamic polymorphism (Runtime).
 Inheritance is also used to inherit the base class members by a derived class.

 Head To Head Comparison Between C# Interface and Abstract Class (Infographics)

 Below is the top 6 difference between C# Interface vs Abstract Class.

 Key differences between C# Interface and Abstract Class

 Both are popular choices in the market; let us discuss some of the major difference: